-- (a) A child shall be eligible for special education if: - (1) He or she has one or more of the disabilities described in Rule 2362.1; - (2) The disability results in an adverse effect on the child's educational performance in one or more of the basic skill areas as described in subsection (f), below; and - (3) The student needs special education services to access and benefit from his or her educational program and this support cannot be provided through the educational support system, standard instructional conditions or supplementary aids and services provided in the school. - (b) The three criteria listed in section (a) above shall also be applied at the time the student receives a re-evaluation to determine eligibility. - (c) A formal evaluation process, documented in a report as required by Rule 2362.2.65, shall be used to determine whether the above criteria are met. - (d) Adverse Effect. - (1) To conclude that a disability has an adverse effect on the student's educational performance, the EPT shall determine and document that, as a result of his or her disability, the student is functioning significantly below grade norms compared to grade peers in one or more of the basic skills defined in Rule 2362(g). - (2) "Significantly below grade norms" means the 15th percentile or below, or a 1.0 standard deviation or more below the mean, or the equivalent, as reflected by performance on at least three of the six following measures of school performance, generally over a period of time: - (i) Individually administered nationally normed achievement test; - (ii) Normed group administered achievement tests, including nationally normed curriculum-based measures; - (iii) Grades: - (iv) Curriculum-based measures which could include benchmark assessments and continuous progress monitoring outcomes;
+AGENCY OF EDUCATION 236 Commented [CJ102]: Technical revision (a) (34 CFR §300.306) a) A child shall be eligible for special education if: (1) He or she has one or more of the disabilities described in Rule 2362.1; (2) The disability results in an adverse affect on the shild's advectional performance in one or (2) The disability results in an adverse effect on the child's educational performance in one or more of the basic skill areas as described in subsection (f), below; and (3) The student needs special education services to access and benefit from his or her educational program and this support cannot be provided through the educational support system, standard instructional conditions or supplementary aids and services provided in the school.
+Commented [CJ103]: Revision consistent with education philosophy. b) The three criteria listed in section (a) above shall also be applied at the time the student receives a re-evaluation to determine eligibility. c) A formal evaluation process, documented in a report as required by Rule 2362.2.65, shall be used to determine whether the above criteria are met.
+Commented [CJ104]: Technical revision to reference correct rule. (d) Adverse Effect.
+(1) To conclude that a disability has an adverse effect on the student's educational performance, the EPT shall determine and document that, as a result of his or her disability, the student is functioning significantly below grade norms compared to grade peers in one or more of the basic skills defined in Rule 2362(g).
+(2) "Significantly below grade norms" means the 15 th percentile or below, or a 1.0 standard deviation or more below the mean, or the equivalent, as reflected by performance on at least three of the six following measures of school performance, generally over a period of time: (i) Individually administered nationally normed achievement test;

+- (ii) Normed group administered achievement tests, including nationally normed curriculum-based measures; - (iii) Grades;

+(iv) Curriculum-based measures which could include benchmark assessments and continuous progress monitoring outcomes;